Amalgamated Broadcasting System: Failure and aftermath

-Despite initial high hopes, the Amalgamated network struggled from the beginning.
+Despite initial high hopes, the ABS network struggled from the beginning.
 The plan to greatly restrict advertising "ballyhoo" was even more successful than intended, for despite Wynn's claim in March that there were "twenty-seven sponsors ready", none of the ABS offerings ever gained sponsorship.
 (Affiliates therefore had to pay the network to carry its unsponsored "sustaining programs".)
 Chronically under-financed, there were reports that the employees had worked unpaid for weeks, and when they finally began to receive salaries, it was at half-pay.

 Wynn returned from Hollywood to investigate reports that the network was faltering.
 Prior to its launch, a confident Wynn had said, "We may get knocked down a couple of times but we'll get up smiling and go right ahead toward our objective, building slowly but firmly so that each time we take a set-back — if we must take set-backs — it will be only for a short distance.
 Then we will build back up from there."
 However, he was shocked to find the situation unsalvageable, and resigned as ABS president on October 25.
 A series of unsuccessful attempts were made by Gygi to save the network, but Amalgamated ceased operations at midnight November 1, 1933, only five weeks after its start.
 Within a few days creditors had forced the network into involuntary bankruptcy and liquidation, with the $10,000 pipe organ sold for $1,000, and the studios acquired for use by a Newark, New Jersey, station, WNEW.
 Ed Wynn felt ashamed and personally responsible for the ABS fiasco.
 He vowed to repay the investors, whose losses were estimated to be as much as in excess of $300,000.
 The resulting pressure, plus the end of The Fire Chief Program and his marital trouble two years later, helped drive the comedian toward a nervous breakdown by the end of the 1930s.

-The ABS failure did not deter others from promoting their own "third network" ideas.
-Included was Ota Gygi, who in 1934 unsuccessfully tried to form a network around station WCFL in Chicago, then in 1936 found a new backer, Chicago industrialist Samuel Insull, and became vice president of the short-lived Affiliated Broadcasting Company network.
-(In contrast, when Ed Wynn was asked if he would make another attempt at organizing a radio network, his firm reply was: "Never again.
-My business is to make people laugh, not to make myself feel like crying.")
-The one eventual success would be the Mutual Broadcasting System, which was established on September 29, 1934, although it would never gain the prominence of the older NBC and CBS networks.

-The film The Great Man (1956), which has a broadcasting background and features Ed Wynn in a supporting role, is based at a fictional network known as the "Amalgamated Broadcasting System".
+The film The Great Man (1956), which has a broadcasting background and features Ed Wynn in a supporting role, is based at a fictional network known as the "Amalgamated Broadcasting Network".
 A recording of ABS's inaugural broadcast survives and is circulated among old-time radio fans.

+The ABS failure did not deter others from promoting their own "third network" attempts: